FDA Orders An Unprecedented Recall After Kratom Company Ignored Its Requests

 "Triangle Pharmanaturals refused to cooperate with FDA despite repeated attempts to encourage voluntary recall," the agency said at the top of its mandatory recall notice for a range of the company's kratom products.

-"This action is based on the imminent health risk posed by the contamination of this product with salmonella," said FDA Commissioner Scott Gottlieb, M.D., "and the refusal of this company to voluntarily act to protect its customers and issue a recall, despite our repeated requests and actions."
+"This action is based on the imminent health risk posed by the contamination of this product with salmonella," said FDA Commissioner Dr. Scott Gottlieb, "and the refusal of this company to voluntarily act to protect its customers and issue a recall, despite our repeated requests and actions."

 The recalled products include supplements such as Raw Form Organics Maeng Da Kratom Emerald Green, Raw Form Organics Maeng Da Kratom Ivory White, and Raw Form Organics Maeng Da Kratom Ruby Red.
 Those and any other kratom products made or handled by Triangle Pharmanaturals should be discarded, the agency said.